Le Touquet: Cultural institutions

 Despite its small size, Le Touquet has several cultural institutions.
 Among the oldest is the Société académique du Touquet-Paris-Plage, which since 1906 collects and stores objects of historical interest concerning the city.
-The city museum opened in 1932 on the initiative of the academic society and had to close during World War II.
-It only reopened in 1963 as museum's collections were retrieved from the city hall's hiding place behind a wall.
+The city museum, Musée du Touquet-Paris-Plage, opened in 1932 on the initiative of the historical society.
+Due to World War II, it closed its doors from 1939 to 1963, when its collections were retrieved from hiding.
+The museum was also renamed for Édouard Champion, its first curator.
 In 1989, the institution moved to a larger space, Villa Wayside, where it is located today.
-The museum primarily is an art gallery specialising in paintings coming from artists who lived in the Étaples art colony that existed before World War I (e.g. Henri Le Sidaner, Eugène Chigot, Frits Thaulow, Myron G. Barlow and Iso Rae), but it also houses collections from regional artists and those who were part of the School of Paris.
-The Ministry of Culture awarded the museum the label of "Musée de France", which is awarded to major museums in the country.
+The museum is primarily an art gallery specialising in paintings coming from artists who lived in the pre-WWI Étaples art colony, but it also houses collections from regional artists and those who were part of the School of Paris.
+The Ministry of Culture awarded the museum the label of "Musée de France".

-The commune also has a public library, with 35,000 titles and 250 CDs and DVDs available.
+The commune also has a public library, with 35,000 titles and 1,600 CDs and DVDs available.
 As of August 2022, it had about 1,600 users.
-In the interwar period, there were as many as five cinemas in Le Touquet, but there is only one today: Les 3 As, with five auditoriums.
+In the interwar period, there were as many as five cinemas in Le Touquet, but only one exists today: Les 3 As, with five auditoriums.
 One of the other cinemas (Select), with one 400-seat auditorium, was converted to Casino Partouche and a nightclub.